Duke of Wellington's Regiment Museum

-Representing over 300 years of the Duke of Wellington’s Regiment, since its raising in 1702, this museum tells the stories of the soldiers who served using their own words.
+The Museum represents the history of the Duke of Wellington’s Regiment, stretching from its formation in 1702 as the 33rd Foot, to becoming part of the Yorkshire Regiment in 2006.
+The Museum tells the stories of the soldiers who served using their own words.

-The ‘Iron Duke’, Arthur Wellesley, was the Colonel of the 33rd which became, after his death, the only Regiment to be named after a person not of the Royal Blood.
-Displays include items relating to the Duke himself and to the rich and varied history of the regiment, including the campaigns of 33rd and 76th foot.
+The first Duke of Wellington was the Colonel of the 33rd from 1806-1812.
+After his death the Regiment was renamed in his honour.
+It’s the only Regiment to be named after a person not of the Royal Blood.
+The Museum includes displays relating both to the Duke and the long and distinguished history of the Regiment.

-The car park is located close to the entrance of the main Museum site and behind the Museum is further parking next with a disabled access ramp and entrance.
+The car park is located close to the entrance of the main Museum site and behind the Museum is additional parking with a disabled access ramp and a bell to ring for entrance.

 Separate male, female and accessible toilets.
 Baby changing facilities within the disabled toilet.

 A selection of snacks and hot and cold drinks are available to purchase within Bankfield Museum on the Ground Floor.

 There are a selection of books and items relating to the Duke of Wellington's Regiment for sale in Bankfield Museum's shop on the Ground Floor.